IoT Open Basic

 That's it.
 Now you should have everything you need to start using the virtual appliance.

 If you are scared of the black terminal window, don't worry you will only need it to start applications that have a graphical user interface.
-Then there are more fun stuff, but not necessary.
+Then there are lots of other fun things you can do in the terminal as well, but those aren't necessary right now.

 Sum up

 Below is a picture of a screen after booting the Virtual Appliance.
-You can see the virtual appliance console to the right an PuTTY to the left.
-You can see the IP-address in the appliance window and also entered in PuTTY.
+You can see the virtual appliance console to the right and PuTTY to the left.
+You can see the IP address in the appliance window and also entered in PuTTY.